mikemac1/about-me/README.md

 ### Reflections and Comments For Lab 3

 * Today was a disaster.
 After working on this for 6 hours I finally got the last question working in the JS portion.
 I feel like a failure.
-I really felt like I understood the fundamentals of loops and come to find out when I applied it I do not.
+I really felt like I understood the fundamentals of loops and come to find out when I applied for today's lab I do not.
-* The only reason why I was able to finish was the T/A had me add a boolean flag that "acts like a switch" to use one portion versus another.
+* The only reason why I was able to finish was the T/A had me add a boolean flag that "acts like a switch" to use one portion of the loop versus another.
 I have no frigging idea what that means or why it works but now it works.
 * I feel like such a fake.
-I have code currently in my JS and no clue why it works.
+I have code currently in my JS and no clue why or how it works.
 If this is the way I am supposed to feel on day 3 of week 1 this is going to be a long four weeks.
-* I think I made a major mistake signing up for this course.
+* I think I made a major mistake signing up for this course as I have almost no confidence going forward.